 The USC Multiple Sclerosis Comprehensive Care Center & Research Group provides academically based, patient-centered programs of interdisciplinary medical care, rehabilitation and network support to multiple sclerosis patients, their families and caregivers.
 It is the largest referral center for MS patients in the greater Southern California area and is comprised of multiple clinics distributed around the greater Los Angeles County.
 The center is recognized as a "Partner in MS" by the National MS Society, and is a member of both the Consortium of Multiple Sclerosis Centers (CMSC) and the Race to Erase MS Center Without Walls.
 In addition to fellowship-trained neurologists who have chosen to specialize in MS care, our team includes nurses and a nurse practitioner certified to deliver MS care, among others.
 We facilitate access to numerous allied health professionals (physical and occupational therapists, social workers and psychologists) who also have extensive experience with issues faced by MS patients.

-Oregon Health & Science University (OHSU) MS Center
+Oregon Health & Science University Multiple Sclerosis Center

-Besides providing direct patient care, OHSU MS Center takes pride in its ability to offer state of the art educational programs and learning opportunities for clinicians and patients alike.
-OHSU MS and Neuroimmunology fellowship training program takes pride in educating the next generation of neurologists who are well-trained in MS and CNS neuroimmunological disorders.
-Our fellowship training program can easily boast of an outstanding clinical and research training environment for its neurologists and scientists that is supported by the Department of Veteran Affairs and a highly prestigious NMSS Institutional MS Clinician Training Award.
+Besides providing direct patient care, OHSU MS Center is leader in providing cutting edge, quality education programs and learning opportunities for both clinicians, patients and relevant stakeholders.
+OHSU MS and Neuroimmunology fellowship training program provides state of the art education for the next generation of neurologists in MS and CNS neuroimmunological disorders.
+The fellowship training program comprises of an outstanding and unique clinical and research training environment for its neurologists and scientists that is supported by the Department of Veteran Affairs and a highly prestigious NMSS Institutional MS Clinician Training Award.

-OHSU MS Center researchers have been at the forefront of many discoveries for MS pathogenic pathways as well as novel therapeutic options and have produced many grant projects and clinical trials toward improving the lives of patients with MS. Our work in anti-oxidant therapies such as lipoic acid and drugs that stimulates remyelination is noteworthy.
-On one hand our basic science researchers excel in testing novel therapies in animal models of MS and on the other hand our clinical researchers excel in clinical trials translating those therapies in real patients.
-OHSU MS Center is a research and education pioneer in the complementary management approaches in MS. From the research of role of yoga, exercise, diet, antioxidants to supplements to treat MS symptoms and disease activity, the OHSU MS center clinician-researchers, have been on the forefront of advancing this field.
-Our researchers are funded by the National Institute of health, the Department pf Veterans Affairs, NMSS and multiple pharmaceutical and biotechnology companies.
+OHSU MS Center researchers have discovered many MS pathogenic pathways, novel therapeutic options and led many grant projects and clinical trials toward improving the lives of patients with MS. Our basic science researchers excel in testing novel therapies in animal models of MS and our clinical researchers excel in clinical trials translating those therapies in real patients.
+Our work in anti-oxidant therapies such as lipoic acid, diet, wellness and drugs that stimulates remyelination is noteworthy.
+OHSU MS Center is a research and education pioneer in the wellness and complementary management approaches in MS. From the research role of yoga, exercise, diet, antioxidants to supplements to treat MS symptoms and disease activity, the OHSU MS center clinician-researchers, have been on the forefront of advancing this field.
+Our MS researchers are funded by the National Institute of health, the Department of Veterans Affairs, NMSS and multiple pharmaceutical and biotechnology companies.

 The Marilyn Hilton MS Achievement Center at UCLA empowers people living with MS to take control of their health and well-being through educational and experiential programs.
 Established in 2001, the Center is a collaborative effort of the UCLA Department of Neurology and the National MS Society with generous support from the Hilton Family.
 It offers wellness interventions that complement the medical care participants receive for the disease.